PrzeMazur95/WannabeGuide/README.md

 ### Api
  * All topics
     * route to see all topics
+    * view page to render all topics
+    * route to edit specific topic
-* New topic
+    * route to delete specific topic
-    * route to create new topic with request field validation
+    * route to create new topic
+    * all requests has their own validation

 * Overall
     * Rest responses, and any messages are stored as enums, so they will be the same allways.